lumeyisnotyou/install-mcs-plugin/README.md

 ## Requirements

-  - A unix-like operating system that uses bash (shell)
+  - A unix-like operating system that uses bash
   - A Minecraft server. (duh)
   - Literally any piece of hardware, if you're running a server, you can run this.
   - An internet connection (for installation only.)